Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Didanosine

-These are just a handful of the mnemonics that exist in the nursing profession.
 Depending on your field, you may have other, more specialized mnemonics to remember treatments, signs of conditions and medications.
-The nursing mnemonics in this article are simply some of the most common that describe patient health, treatments and medications learned in nursing school that may appear on your NCLEX test.
+The nursing mnemonics in this article are simply some of the most common that describe patient health, treatments and medications learned in nursing school that may appear on the NCLEX.

-Once you graduate with a degree in nursing, pass the NCLEX and meet the licensing requirements for the state in which you want to work, you’ll be prepared to start your career as a registered nurse.
+Once you pass the NCLEX, meet the licensing requirements for the state in which you want to work, and get your RN license you’ll be prepared to start your career as a registered nurse.
 That’s where University of Phoenix (UOPX) comes in.
-UOPX can help you continue your nursing education or enhance your career with an RN-BSN degree.
+UOPX can help you continue your nursing education or enhance your career with an online RN to BSN degree.

 Online Degrees